LOL-saswat74/Stage_3_Handson/README.md

 # Stage_3_Handson
-This Repository contains Spring JPA Handson, Practise Check, Lambok and Sonar
+This Repository contains Spring JPA, Practise Check, Lambok and Sonar and angular handson